nopivnick/itp.nopivnick.com/_posts/2018-11-03-haptics-experiment-5.md

 In retrospect, it occurred to me I had assumed we'd used one of the effects defined by the Arduino library that accompanies the [Adafruit DRV2605L Haptic Motor Controllers](https://www.adafruit.com/product/2305) but in actuality Caleb had written code that simulated the rise and fall of a cat's purr.

-Lastly, I insisted we add a tail so Beverly made fast work at the soft lab and demonstrated some fine sewing skills:
+And lastly, I insisted we add a tail so Beverly made fast work at the soft lab and demonstrated some fine sewing skills:

 <iframe src="https://drive.google.com/file/d/1ri4b6KOORObG4nSoWMHYWtsEZoucNkez/preview" width="640" height="480"></iframe>